danktankk/Docs/Docker Remote API over TLS/Secure Docker Remote API over mTLS (mutual TLS).md

 ```

 ### pull the certs from step-ca (all in their own dirs)
-> [!IMPORTANT]
+> [!NOTE]
-> This would be easiest to just `scp` from your **step-ca** machine over directly to the docker host and uptime monitoring solution you have.
-I have an intermediary stop in my flow due to how I back certain things up.
+> This would be easiest to just `scp`|`rsync`|etc from your **step-ca** machine over directly to the docker host and uptime monitoring solution you have.
+I have an intermediary stop in my flow due to how I track and backup certs.
 Skip this part if you want to and just send direct to the machines you are working on.

 ```
 docker host keys: